mdiwing/GitWorkshopPractice/README.md

-﻿# Open Source methods training
+﻿# Git workshop - Open Source Methods and Flow

 Hello,

-I crafted this little training for people new to open source methods and tools.
-This was part of "Open Source Day" at a customer I work with, but seems handy as a workshop of it's own.
+A colleage of mine crafted this little training for people new to open source methods and tools.
+This was part of "Open Source Day" at the customer he work with, now its reused as a workshop of it's own.
 This allows you to practice how your teams could utilize open source management of code, configs or docs, using the typical methods based around Git version control.